 In fact, once I had started on the bottle I found it incredibly moreish.
 I am a sucker for spice though, so those pepper tones definitely make this an enjoyable drink.

 People who prefer their whisky smooth and sweet might find the Talisker Skye a hard one to swallow.
-But fans of real whisky will find this a thouroughly enjoyable bottle, and one they might even revisit happily.
+But fans of real Scotch whisky will find this a thoroughly enjoyable dram, and one they might even revisit happily.

 Our rating: ⭐⭐⭐⭐